git25hng-try/Non-technical.github.io/README.md

 As a smart screen user, who spends long hours using smart devices, blue light rays affects my vision, especially over a long time.
 I could have blurry vision, eaisly lose concentration, increased eye strain and have sleep distortion.

-In addition, I am unable to accurately select font sizes or color temperature that protects my vision at different moments and reduces eye strain.
+In addition, I am unable to accurately select font sizes, color temperature or display brightness that protects my vision at different moments and reduces eye strain.

 More so, I am not comfortable wearing protective ray eyeglasses always or most of the time to deal with blue rays at these times, and also for my 10-year old children and below who use smart devices a lot.
 I don't want their reading habits to be distorted from long exposure to smart screen.